This post is for February 2018. The new article with the 2019 events will be published a few weeks beforehand.

 Half Marathon of Barcelona 2018 (February 11th)

 Those of you interested in running or watching others doing a hard slog, don’t miss this event on February 11th.
 A different way of sightseeing, this 20km run should keep you in shape and allow you guilt free gorging of tapas afterwards.
 If planning to take part, you need to pre-register 2 weeks before the marathon begins.
 A great thing to do in Barcelona in February… for the fit ones anyway.

 We rarely get below 0ºC and temperatures average at 10ºC (50ºF).
 Be warned clear days with the sun shinning can be quite warm and other overcast days with northerly winds can cut to the bone.
 In other words, pack enough thermals and jumpers.
 There is not much rain in Barcelona in February but take an umbrella as the downpours are on the raise this month (nearly 50mm).

 Accommodation and queues

 Off season always means cheaper prices to lay your head at night.
-Make sure you don’t collide with major concerts or big event such as the Mobile World Congress as rates will rise steeply.
+Make sure you don’t collide with major concerts or big event such as the Mobile World Congress (February 26th to March 1st) as rates will rise steeply.
 Popular sites that usually have long lines of patiently waiting tourists miraculously seem to dissolve.
 You can get away without booking tickets online to avoid big queues.
 However, be aware that Saturdays and Sundays are busier with local visitors.